cmeralto/azure-quickstart-templates/cloudera-on-centos/README.md

 # Deploy a Cloudera Express cluster with the option to unlock Cloudera Enterprise features for a free 60-day trial
-Once the trial has concluded, the Cloudera Enterprise features will be disabled until you obtain and upload a license.
+Once the trial has concluded, the Cloudera Enterprise features will be disabled until you obtain and upload a license..

 # By clicking "Deploy to Azure" you agree to the Terms and Conditions below.
 # DS14 Deployment(use this if you are not sure)